CaioZirretta/caiozirretta/README.md

 <hr />
 <br />

-## Brazilian and computer engineering student!
+## Brazilian and computer engineer!
 - 😁 TOTVS fullstack developer;
 - 💻I work with Java (Spring) in the back-end and TypeScript (Angular, React, Node) in all stacks;
 - 📚 Computer engineer from Goiás Federal University